-It’s fair to say that rising rents have dominated discussions within the residential real estate space in recent years.
+It’s fair to say that rising rents have dominated discussions among multi-family property managers within the residential real estate space in recent years.
 Increasingly valuable land, trend-setting apartment buildings, and a booming job market that pushed demand for luxury city-living propelled the national average rent to grow 36% in the past decade and the renters’ population to surpass 100 million.
 And while COVID-19 has turned the industry on its head since its onset, the reality is that pre-pandemic, America’s young renters were drawn to amenity-filled apartment communities in bustling urban areas.

 In weighing the benefits of renting in more expensive and more populated cities versus less dense rural areas, or even home-buying, the luxury of living within well-maintained smart buildings has proved too alluring for many — they appreciate modern conveniences like being able to reach out to property managers in real-time when an issue arises.

 In fact, this is something that multi-family property brands are increasingly emphasizing.
 According to F. Ron Smith, an agent at LA-based real estate firm Smith & Berg Partners, this type of communication and recurring outreach is important for residents to feel comfortable where they live, and of course, for landlords and managers to be comfortable with the people living on their property or within their complexes — which is why he told Forbes that opening up lines of communication early is key.